Paper Outline Assignment

 - References: A list of references you have reviewed thus far

-- Leave this in place for subsequent submissions, including the final paper
+- Leave this in place for subsequent submissions, including the final paper, updating with each submission

 - List the references you have reviewed, starting with materials on our syllabus, and expanding from there